 5. THE GREENPRINT DENVER INITIATIVE

 Making an entire city Green takes a lot of work, and much of it is behind the scenes and technical.
-So it was with great vision that then-Mayor (now Colorado governor) John Hickenlooper created Greenprint Denver, a comprehensive program that focuses on energy management and energy efficiency goals, and addresses specific goals for cleaner water, air, and land.
+So it was with great vision that then-Mayor (and later Colorado governor) John Hickenlooper created Greenprint Denver, a comprehensive program that focuses on energy management and energy efficiency goals, and addresses specific goals for cleaner water, air, and land.
 From utilities and transportation to parks and LEED-certified city buildings, Greenprint Denver offers a comprehensive and measurable plan of action that few cities can match.

 6. AN ECO-FRIENDLY AIRPORT